wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 ### Input Parsing and Dispatching

+#### The State Machine

+Requests are read by a state machine over potentially multiple attempts to read from the connection, due to the fact that a request may not be fully received with a single read operation, especially the long ones.
+Redis maintains a few state variables in the `struct client` object (defined in file `server.h`).
+The first is `multibulklen`, which is the number of elements in the request RESP array.
+The second is `bulklen`, which is the length of the current RESP string being received.
+The struct member `querybuf` is an SDS type string used as the per-connection receiving buffer, with the member `qb_pos` as the current head of receiving.

+### Input Parsing and Dispatching

 `call()` (file `server.c`) is the entry point for processing a client message.
 It invokes `c->cmd->proc(c)`.
 `c->cmd` points to the table `redisCommandTable` in commands.c and the type is `struct redisCommand`.
 The call back function for each command is also defined in `struct redisCommand` as field `proc`, i.e.,